atk4/data/CONTRIBUTING.md

  - update or add documentation section, if you have changed any behavior.
 RST is like Markdown, but more powerful. [http://docutils.sourceforge.net/docs/user/rst/quickref.html](http://docutils.sourceforge.net/docs/user/rst/quickref.html)
  - see [docs/README.md](docs/README.md) on how to install "sphinx-doc" locally and how to make documentation.
  - open docs/html/index.html in your browser and review documentation changes you have made
  - commit your code.
 Name your commits consistently.
-See [https://github.com/atk4/dsql/commits/develop](https://github.com/atk4/dsql/commits/develop)
+See [https://github.com/atk4/data/commits/develop](https://github.com/atk4/data/commits/develop)
  - use multiple comments if necessary.
 I recommend you to use "Github Desktop", where you can even perform partial file commits.
  - once commits are done run `git feature publish fix-psr-compatibility`.

 ## Create Pull Request

- - Go to [http://github.com/atk4/dsql](http://github.com/atk4/dsql) and create Pull Request
+ - Go to [http://github.com/atk4/data](http://github.com/atk4/data) and create Pull Request
  - In the description of your pull request, use screenshots of new functionality or examples of new code.
- - Go to #dsql on our Slack and ask others to review your PR.
+ - Go to https://gitter.im/atk4/data on our Slack and ask others to review your PR.
  - Allow others to review.
 Never Merge your own pull requests.
  - If you notice that anything is missing in your pull-request, go back to your code/branch, commit and push.
 Changes will automatically appear in your pull request.
  - Clean up your repository.
 Follow this guide: [http://railsware.com/blog/2014/08/11/git-housekeeping-tutorial-clean-up-outdated-branches-in-local-and-remote-repositories/](http://railsware.com/blog/2014/08/11/git-housekeeping-tutorial-clean-up-outdated-branches-in-local-and-remote-repositories/)

-## If you do not have access to commit into atk4/dsql
+## If you do not have access to commit into atk4/data

- - Fork atk4/dsql repository.
+ - Fork atk4/data repository.
  - Follow same instructions as above, but use your own repository name
  - If you contribute a lot, it would make sense to [set up codeclimate.com for your repo](https://codeclimate.com/github/signup).
  - You can also enable Travis-CI for your repository easily.

 ## Verifying your code

- - Once you publish your branch, Travis will start testing it: [https://travis-ci.org/atk4/dsql/branches](https://travis-ci.org/atk4/dsql/branches)
+ - Once you publish your branch, Travis will start testing it: [https://travis-ci.org/atk4/data/branches](https://travis-ci.org/atk4/data/branches)
- - When your PR is ready, Travis will run another test, to see if merging your code would cause any failures: [https://travis-ci.org/atk4/dsql/pull_requests](https://travis-ci.org/atk4/dsql/pull_requests)
+ - When your PR is ready, Travis will run another test, to see if merging your code would cause any failures: [https://travis-ci.org/atk4/data/pull_requests](https://travis-ci.org/atk4/data/pull_requests)
  - It's important that both tests are successful
- - Once your branch is public, you should be able to run Analyze on CodeClimate: [https://codeclimate.com/github/atk4/dsql/branches](https://codeclimate.com/github/atk4/dsql/branches) specifically on your branch.
+ - Once your branch is public, you should be able to run Analyze on CodeClimate: [https://codeclimate.com/github/atk4/data/branches](https://codeclimate.com/github/atk4/data/branches) specifically on your branch.

-___

 ## For UI lovers :)